-Languages like Java/C# leave little for the compiler to prove regarding the "well-definedness" of a program, this in term leaves the programmer to dynamically verify more properties of their code, I would also like to argue that current OOP languages worsen the challenges of this task by the programmer.
+Languages like Java/C# leave little for the compiler to prove regarding the "well-definedness" of a program, this in turn leaves the programmer to dynamically verify more properties of their code, I would also like to argue that current OOP languages worsen the challenges of this task by the programmer.
 OOP doesn't necessarily have to be bad, I think that these issues can be fixed by a more restricitve type system.

 I understand that this a very controversial opinion but hear me out, maybe I am wrong regarding this.
 But these are my personal frustrations with OOP and my personal experiences with OOP.
 Perhaps I am entirely wrong on this, perhaps I am blaming OOP where I should really be blaming Programmers.